WalidSellami/chat_ai_app/README.md

 # chat_ai

-A new Flutter project --> Assistant AI app based on the Google Gemini model, which supports chat with text typing with adding image or speech in English, Arabic, and French, along with other features.
+A new Flutter app project  --> Assistant AI app based on the Google Gemini model, which supports chat with text typing with adding image or speech in English, Arabic, and French, along with other features.

 UI/UX (some screens):